 There is nothing I love more than my two boys.
 Twenty years ago, I never thought I’d say this, “I love being a dad”.
 I’m not that far into this “daddy” thing, and I know I’ve already made my fair share of mistakes – there are times I feel like I’m the worst daddy in the world.
 But when you hear them giggling and laughing, and you’re wrestling and playing monster in the living room…….you feel like Super Dad.
 That always reminds me how much I absolutely love Love LOVE these two kids.
 They are my world – and my world now revolves around them.

 As for the rest of me…

 I’m a fish monger.
 We support the small local Alaskan family fishermen through our Sitka Salmon Share membership.
 Nothing beats fresh hook and line caught Alaskan seafood delivered to your door.
-Hello fish tacos made with Halibut, Lingcod, Black Bass, Pacific Cod, or Rockfish. …We are so having fish tacos tonight.
+Hello fish tacos made with Halibut, Lingcod, Pacific Cod, or Quillback Rockfish – I could eat these every night. …We are so having fish tacos tonight.